awsdocs/aws-java-developer-guide-v2/doc_source/basics-async.rst

 .. meta::
    :description: How asynchronous programming works in the AWS SDK for Java 2.x

-The |sdk-java-v2| features truly nonblocking asychronous clients that implement high concurrency across a few threads.
+The |sdk-java-v2| features truly nonblocking asynchronous clients that implement high concurrency across a few threads.
 The |sdk-java| 1.11.x has asynchronous clients that are wrappers around a thread pool and blocking synchronous clients that don't provide the full benefit of nonblocking I/O.